unifolia/hmmstagram/README.md

 !!
 Top priorities !!
 1. Great UX for all devices.
 This app was developed using a "mobile first" approach, so the desktop version - while fine - leaves a bit to be desired. 🖥
 2. Bugs.
 There are a few bugs here and there. 🐛 Most notably, the user's first "like" will disappear on post generation.
 I.e. - if you were to "like" five photos and then generate a post, the first of your five "likes" would disappear into the ether.

+NOTE: Users can only generate a post once per session (for now).
+While this isn't ideal, I neither want to kill the APIs nor my own database.
+Thank you for understanding!